pisto/blastic-scale/README.md

 # Compilation

-The project currently can *only* be built with the `arduino-cli`.
+The project can be built with the `arduino-cli`.
 Unfortunately, the Arduino IDE does not allow changing compilation flags, which is necessary for the correct compilation of this project.

 First install the [Arduino CLI](https://arduino.github.io/arduino-cli/1.0/installation/), then compile the project:
 ```bash